achubaeva/df-to-ppt-script/README.md

 # df-to-ppt-script
-Script automation generation of powerpoint with tables populated by Pandas data frame(s)
+Script automation generation of powerpoint with tables populated by Pandas data frame(s) using python-pptx.